7sDream/pyqart/README.md

 ![qr in terminal: hello world](http://ww4.sinaimg.cn/large/88e401f0gw1f6do76nvtyj20d00963zr.jpg)

-What you will see depends on your font setting, I'm using Dejavu Sans Mono.
+The actual result you will see depends on your font setting, I'm using Dejavu Sans Mono.

-Yes, StringPrinter is useful for only those small QrCode.
+Yes, StringPrinter is useful for **only small QrCodes**.

 ### The Art Part